Preparation & Research

 Our popular Preparation for Open Adoption Workshop is required for all homestudy clients, and is an important way to learn more about the open adoption process.

 The hard part!
-Adoption Connection makes it easy for expectant women considering adoption to find you.
+Your Birthmother Outreach professional will make it easy for expectant women considering adoption to find you.
 Wait times vary, but most adoptive parents welcome a baby into their home between 18 to 24 months after completing their parent profile.

 Get to know a prospective birthmother who has seen your parent profile and expresses interest in learning more about you.
 You are considered “matched” when you and the expectant parent(s) officially choose each other and decide to move forward to create an adoption plan together.

-Your Adoption Connection caseworker will guide you and the prospective birthmother to make all the necessary decisions in preparation for the baby’s arrival including completion of a legally binding contact agreement for the future.
+Your adoption caseworker will guide you and the prospective birthmother to make all the necessary decisions in preparation for the baby’s arrival including completion of a legally binding contact agreement for the future.

 Typically the adoptive family is at the hospital during the delivery or soon thereafter – some adoptive families are in the delivery room too.
 Usually the baby goes directly home with you.
 Birthmothers sign documents to voluntarily and legally terminate their parental rights after the baby is born.
 Legal requirements and timelines vary from state to state.

 Meet with the social worker who completed your homestudy for monthly post-placement visits, required by law, before the adoption is officially finalized.
 In California, this is usually around six to seven months.

 →Legal Finalization of Your Baby’s Adoption!